mpcahn/ProsperLiveProject/README.md

 ### Hires

 Style the Details view of the JPHires contoller to have a banner at the top and display the congratulatory header on top of that (similar to what is being done on the Analytics view of the Analytics controller).
 Your choice on the banner image/styling

-### StudentIndex

-In the StudentIndex view of the JPApplications controller, move the search bar to be left of the container and change the current one the style of the one found in the JPNotifications update view.

-### General

-Increase the size of the pencil, trashcan, envelope, and grad cap icons throughout the site so it is easier to distinguish what the icons are.